-- 13.(1) The quorum of the Committee is fifty percent (50%) of the total number of Committee members, including at least one (1) councillor. - (2) Except where a Committee member is not permitted to participate in a decision because of a conflict of interest, every Committee member has one (1) vote in all Committee decisions. - (3) In the event of a tie vote in the Committee, the chair of the Committee may cast a second tiebreaking vote. - (4) Subject to subsection (5), the band administrator and the director of finance must be notified of all Committee meetings and, subject to reasonable exceptions, must attend those meetings. - (5) The band administrator or the director of finance may be excluded from all or any part of a Committee meeting by a recorded vote if - (a) the subject matter relates to a confidential personnel or performance issue respecting the band administrator or the director of finance, or - (b) it is a meeting with the auditor. - (6) The Committee must meet
+13.(1) The quorum of the Committee consists of one (1) councillor as ex officio member of the Committee plus three (3) Committee members who are not councillors.

+(2) Except where a Committee member is not permitted to participate in a decision because of a conflict of interest, every Committee member who is not a councillor has one (1) vote in all Committee decisions.
+Ex officio members of the Committee do not have voting privileges.

+(3) Subject to subsection (4), the executive director and the director of finance must be notified of all Committee meetings and, subject to reasonable exceptions, must attend those meetings.

+(4) The executive director or the director of finance may be excluded from all or any part of a Committee meeting by a recorded vote if

+(a) the subject matter relates to a confidential personnel or performance issue respecting the executive director or the director of finance, or

+(b) it is a meeting with the auditor.

+(5) The Committee must meet

-- (a) at least once every quarter in each fiscal year as necessary to conduct the business of the Committee, and - (b) as soon as practicable after it receives the audited annual financial statements and report from the auditor. - (7) The Committee must provide minutes of its meetings to the Council and report to the Council on the substance of each Committee meeting as soon as practicable after each meeting. - (8) Subject to this Law and any directions given by the Council, the Committee may make rules for the conduct of its meetings. - (9) After consultation with the band administrator, the Committee may retain a consultant to assist in the performance of any of its responsibilities.
+(a) at least once every quarter in each fiscal year as necessary to conduct the business of the Committee, and

+(b) as soon as practicable after it receives the audited annual financial statements and report from the auditor.

+(6) The Committee must provide minutes of its meetings to the Council and report to the Council on the substance of each Committee meeting as soon as practicable after each meeting.

+(7) Subject to this Law and any directions given by the Council, the Committee may make rules for the conduct of its meetings.

+(8) After consultation with the executive director, the Committee may retain a consultant to assist in the performance of any of its responsibilities.